Jessime/youtube_history/README.md

 ## TODO

-* Docstrings
+[x] Docstrings
-* Address "error: Unable to find vcvarsall.bat" issues.
+[] Fix bugs for "No funnies" and youtube-dl error.
-* Fix bugs for "No funnies" and youtube-dl error.
+[] Add more complicated analyses, like Reddit's best method.